Charles A. Huttar

 Charles A. Huttar is an emeritus professor of English at Hope College, known for his work on the Inklings including J. R. R. Tolkien, C. S. Lewis, Owen Barfield, and Charles Williams.
 He has twice won the Mythopoeic Society's Scholarship Award.

 Biography

 Charles Adolph Huttar was born in 1932.
 He was educated at Wheaton College, and gained his PhD at Northwestern University in 1956.
 He became a professor of English literature at Hope College in 1966, retiring from there in 1996.

 He is a longtime member of the Conference on Christianity and Literature and the Guild of Scholars of the Episcopal Church.
-He has written numerous papers on the Oxford literary group the Inklings, including on the authors J. R. R. Tolkien, C. S. Lewis, Owen Barfield, and Charles Williams.
+He has written numerous papers on the Oxford literary group the Inklings, including J. R. R. Tolkien, C. S. Lewis, Owen Barfield, and Charles Williams.
 In addition, he studied medieval and early modern literature.